OpenChannelSSD/documentation/docs/hardware.md

   - LiteOn AD2 Open-Channel SSD
     ([Announcement](http://www.storagenewsletter.com/rubriques/solid-state-ssd-flash-key/lite-on-storage-to-show-several-ssd-solutions-at-fms/))

-  Other drives are currently under developent.
+  Other drives are currently under development.
 They are added when announched.